bendalab/thunderfish/doc/thunderfish.md

 4. `max-ampl` Amplitude of the largest peak (P1 peak) in the units of the input data.
 5. `min-ampl` Amplitude of the largest trough in the units of the input data.
 6. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
-7. `noise` Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+7. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
 8. `clipped` Percentage of recording that is clipped.
 9. `flipped` Whether the waveform was flipped.